-Customer service: Web developers should respond politely to questions and requests from their supervisors and clients since they are not creating websites for others.
+Customer service: Web developers should respond politely to questions and requests from their supervisors and clients, since they are creating websites for others.

 Detail-oriented: Web developers need the ability to focus for long periods and write code precisely.
 A single symbol in the wrong space can affect a website’s layout and function.

 Problem-solving: When a website does not work correctly, developers must locate errors in the code and correct them.

 Being fluent in the most popular programming languages is helpful, but knowing how to work with less commonly used languages may help you land a job.
 Here are additional programming languages to consider:

 Dez Udezue, a software engineering manager at Meta and a 16-year industry veteran, suggests early-career developers direct their attention to their immediate job tasks.
 "Hyper focus on the direct manager over the technology stack.
 They influence growth a lot, especially in the early part of their career," he says.
 Several engineers also emphasize that you'll continue to expand your knowledge of frameworks and coding languages naturally over time as you complete new projects, participate in bootcamps, or continue your education.

 Earning a degree in computer science or a related field is one path toward a career in web development.
 Many web developers have an associate or bachelor's degree in web design, digital design, or graphic arts.
 Coursework can typically include computer programming, coding, graphic design, and math classes.